Battle of Rorke's Drift: Defence of the hospital

 Chard realised that the north wall, under near constant attack from the Zulus, could not be held.
 At 6:00 p.m., he pulled his men back into the yard, abandoning the front two rooms of the hospital in the process.
-The hospital was becoming untenable; the loopholes had become a liability, as rifles poking out were grabbed at by the Zulus, yet if the holes were left empty, the Zulu warriors stuck their own weapons through in order to fire into the rooms.
+The hospital was becoming untenable; the loopholes had become a liability, as rifles poking out were grabbed at by the Zulus (who were still shot) yet if the holes were left empty, the Zulu warriors stuck their own weapons through in order to fire into the rooms.
 Among the soldiers assigned to the hospital were Corporal William Wilson Allen and Privates Cole, Dunbar, Hitch, Horrigan, John Williams, Joseph Williams, Alfred Henry Hook, Robert Jones, and William Jones.

-Privates Horrigan, John Williams, Joseph Williams and other patients tried to hold the hospital entrance with rifles and fixed bayonets.
-Joseph Williams defended a small window, and 14 dead Zulus were later found beneath that window.
+Now low on rifle ammunition they decided to switch to revolvers.
+Privates Horrigan, John Williams, Joseph Williams and other patients tried to hold the hospital entrance with bayonets and revolvers.
+Joseph Williams defended a small window, and 14 dead Zulus were later found beneath said window.
 As it became clear the front of the building was being taken over by Zulus, John Williams began to hack a way of escape through the wall dividing the central room and a corner room in the back of the hospital.
 As he made a passable breach, the door into the central room came under furious attack from the Zulus, and he had time only to drag two bedridden patients out before the door gave way.

 The corner room into which John Williams had pulled the two patients was occupied by Private Hook and another nine patients.
-John Williams hacked at the wall to the next room with his pick-axe, as Hook held off the Zulus.
+John Williams hacked at the wall to the next room with his bayonet, as Hook held off the Zulus.
 A firefight erupted as the Zulus fired through the door and Hook returned fire – an assegai striking his helmet and stunning him.